umarhassan-mitodl/17.50-spring-2014/content/pages/syllabus.md

 Plagiarism Clause
 -----------------

 When writing a paper (or essay exam), you must identify the nature and extent of your intellectual indebtedness to the authors whom you have read or to anyone else from whom you have gotten ideas (e.g., classmates, invited lecturers, etc.).
 You can do so through footnotes, a bibliography, or some other kind of scholarly device.
 Failure to disclose your reliance on the research or thinking of others is **Plagiarism**, which is considered to be the most serious academic offense and will be treated as such.
 If you have any questions about how you should document the sources of your ideas, please ask your instructors before you submit your work.
-You should also consult _{{% resource_link "ad7cb42d-6027-4235-a2b9-46481ebe022e" "Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students (PDF)" %}}_ for guidance.
+You should also consult _[Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students (PDF)](http://web.mit.edu/academicintegrity/handbook/handbook.pdf)_ for guidance.